mizrael/davidguida.net/src/_posts/2015-11-09-the-importance-of-scope-apply-when-testing-promises.md

   </div>
 </div>

-as you can see, on line 18 there&#8217;s a call to fooService.bar() and two callbacks are used to handle the success and error cases.
+as you can see, on line 18 there's a call to fooService.bar() and two callbacks are used to handle the success and error cases.

-Here instead, there&#8217;s an example of how you could test the error case:
+Here instead, there's an example of how you could test the error case:

 <div style="tab-size: 8" id="gist27868213" class="gist">
   <div class="gist-file">